OuailT/Birthday-Cart-react/README.md

-Birthday Cards with a modern design using React
+Birthday reminder Card with a modern design using React

 Usage
 # Install dependencies